elitalobo/elitalobo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi there!
-I am a Senior Researcher at Microsoft Research in the [AI4Science team](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/) where I am working at intersection of deep learning and partial differential equations (PDEs).
-On the ML side, my research spans a range of topics such as geometric & topological deep learning, graph neural networks and neural differential equations.
+Hi There!
+I am a 3rd year Computer Science PhD student at Massachusetts Amherst where I am advised by Dr. Yair Zick.
+My research interests are in **Trustworthy Machine Learning**, **Reinforcement Learning**, and **Optimization**.
+My research centers on Trustworthy Machine Learning with a focus on efficient and fair algorithms that are robust to adversarial noise and uncertainty.
+I am also interested in developing practical RL algorithms that leverage human feedback and expert knowledge to efficiently solve real-world sequential decision-making problems with limited data.

-Previously, I finished my PhD at the University of Cambridge, supervised by [Prof Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and supported by a [Microsoft Research PhD Fellowship](https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/#!people) (2021).
-I've also spent significant time in industry as a research intern at Microsoft Research (2022), [Twitter Cortex](https://cortex.twitter.com/) (2021), Google Brain (2020), and as an AI Resident at [Google X](https://x.company/) (2019).
-In 2019, I graduated with distinction the MPhil in Advanced Computer Science at Cambridge with a Best MPhil Student Award.
+I've also spent significant time in industry as a research intern at Microsoft Research (2024), and IBM Research (2021,2022,2023).

+Before joining UMass Amherst, I worked as a graduate research assistant at the University of New Hampshire for 1.5 years.
+During this period, I was fortunate to be advised by Dr. Marek Petrik on several research problems in Reinforcement Learning.
+I completed my Masters in Computer Science at the **University of Massachusetts Amherst** in 2020 and obtained my BTech in Electronics and Communication Engineering from **NIT Durgapur** in 2016.
+I also worked as a Software Engineer at **Directi Web Technologies** and **Flipkart** from 2016 to 2018.

+You can find my updated resume [here](http://elitalobo.github.io/files/elitalobo_cv.pdf).

+You can contact me by [email](loboelita@gmail.com).